Kent Tekulve: Records

-Tekulve led the major leagues in games pitched four times, appearing in 90 or more games three times.
+Tekulve led the National League in games pitched four times, appearing in 90 or more games three times.
 He and Mike Marshall are the only pitchers in baseball history to appear in 90 or more games more than once, having each done the feat three times.
 Tekulve is also the oldest pitcher ever to appear in 90 games, when he did so in 1987 at age 40.
 Tekulve's three saves in the 1979 World Series tied the single-Series mark set by Roy Face in the 1960 World Series; it was broken by John Wetteland in 1996.
 He holds the National League record for career innings pitched in relief (1,436 2/3), and formerly held the major league record for career relief appearances; his 1,050 career games, all in relief, ranked second in major league history to Hoyt Wilhelm's 1,070 when he retired.
 Tekulve owns the career records for most appearances and innings pitched without making a single start.
 In 1986, he broke Roy Face's NL record of 846 career games pitched; he held the record until John Franco passed him in 2004.
 In August of 1987, he pitched on nine consecutive days, a record for pitchers.

 Tekulve holds the record for most career losses without having given up any earned runs, with 12, as well as the record for most intentional walks issued, with 179.

-Retirement
+Post-playing career

 Tekulve appeared in a 1983 episode of Mister Rogers' Neighborhood to explain how people play baseball.

 Tekulve was a member of the Philadelphia Phillies television broadcast team from 1991 to 1997.

 After several years involvement with the Washington Wild Things of the independent Frontier League, Tekulve took a job as the Pittsburgh Pirates' advance scout in 2006.

 Tekulve worked for AT&T SportsNet Pittsburgh (formerly FSN Pittsburgh and later Root Sports Pittsburgh) and appeared as an analyst after each Pittsburgh Pirates game from 2008 to 2017.
 However, in the early to mid part of the 2014 Pirates season, he took a hiatus for personal reasons.

 Tekulve underwent successful heart transplantation surgery on September 5, 2014, after spending eight months on the transplant list.
 The surgery was performed at Allegheny General Hospital.

 Tekulve threw out the ceremonial first pitch at the National League Wild Card Game between the Pittsburgh Pirates and the San Francisco Giants on October 1, 2014.

 Tekulve announced his retirement from broadcasting on September 6, 2017.